ericashieh0308-creator/NYC-Housing-Analysis/README.md

 - Location is a strong determinant of housing price variation

 ## Business Insights
 - Location remains the most critical factor in NYC housing pricing
 - Real estate investors should prioritize borough-level differences
 - Rent pricing strategies should account for both size and location

----

-## 🚀 Future Improvements
-- Include time-series analysis (price trends over years)
-- Add more features such as amenities and proximity to transport
-- Use machine learning models for prediction

----